-Leicester vs Bournemouth
+Leicester vs Bournemouth by FP

 Leicester have picked up only one point from a possible six in their last two games which has led fans to worry that their are hitting a rough patch and that their brilliant season is at risk of tailing off.
 They have given up top spot to Arsenal and have Manchester City and Tottenham breathing down their necks in third and fourth respectively.